 - Use the settings shown below.
 In this example we decided to add 3/4 of an em space between the chapter number and the chapter title.
 Because this equals an en space plus a quarter space, the final result in the Text Before field becomes ^>^4.

 Now you want to make your recto running heads show the latest internal heading of the current spread.
 In our sample book we call these h1 heads, shown below.
 (Notice that there are no running heads on the pages yet.)

 Define the text variable the same way as for chapter numbers and chapter titles.
 In the Use field, select Last on Page in order to make the head read “Dozing Off” and not “Down, Down, Down.”
 See below:

 By the way, if there’s no heading on the next spread(s), the running head will continue to read “Dozing Off” until a new heading appears.

 Now that you’ve defined your text variables, you’ll be eager to try them out in your running heads.
-First make the text frame for the running heads on your Master pages, and paragraph styles for them.
+First make the text frame for the running heads on your Parent (Master) pages, and paragraph styles for them.
 Then put the cursor in each text frame and insert the text variables by going to Type > Text Variables > Insert Variable, and choose the one you created a moment ago.
 If you’re using two in the same running head, as in our example, keep your cursor in place and complete the step a second time.
-Here’s approximately what your running head text frames should look like on your master pages:
+Here’s approximately what your running head text frames should look like on your Parent (Master) pages: